imbrn/ebook-store/README.md

 > right now to see it working.
 Look at the [Development](#development-mode)
 > section to see how you can start a local server.

-For you to use this application with your application back-end service, your first need to have an application back-end ready to be connected.
+For you to use this application with your application back-end service, you first need to have an application back-end ready to be connected.
 Then you have to edit the `src/main.js` file and point to your service implementation by using the `setService` function.